 d.
 Discrimination with Respect to Employment and Occupation

-The law prohibits discrimination with respect to employment and occupation based on age, sex, race, creed, disability, HIV, tuberculosis, hepatitis B, or marital status.
-The law does not prohibit employment discrimination with respect to color, political opinion, national origin or citizenship, language, sexual orientation, gender identity, age, other communicable disease status, or social origin.
+The law prohibits discrimination with respect to employment and occupation based on age, sex, race, creed, disability, HIV or tuberculosis or hepatitis B status, or marital status.
+The law does not prohibit employment discrimination with respect to color, political opinion, national origin or citizenship, language, sexual orientation, gender identity, other communicable disease status, or social origin.
 While some local antidiscrimination ordinances exist at the municipal or city levels that prohibit employment discrimination against lesbian, gay, bisexual, and transgender–but not intersex–persons, there was no prohibition against such discrimination in national legislation.

 The law requires most government agencies and government-owned corporations to reserve 1 percent of their positions for persons with disabilities; government agencies engaged in social development must reserve 5 percent.
 The law commits the government to providing “sheltered employment” to persons with disabilities, for example in workshops providing separate facilities.
-The labor department’s Bureau of Local Employment maintained registers of persons with disabilities that indicate their skills and abilities and promote the establishment of cooperatives and self-employment projects for such persons.
+The Labor Department’s Bureau of Local Employment maintained registers of persons with disabilities that indicated their skills and abilities and promoted the establishment of cooperatives and self-employment projects for such persons.

 Women faced discrimination both in hiring and on the job.
 Some labor unions claimed female employees suffered punitive action when they became pregnant.
-Although women faced workplace discrimination, they continued to occupy positions at all levels of the workforce.
+Although women faced workplace discrimination, they occupied positions at all levels of the workforce.

 Women and men were subject to systematic age discrimination, most notably in hiring.